ece532-ProjectGroup4/ECE532/README.md

 ECE532_Project/BasestationFPGA/OV7670/OV7670.srcs/sources_1/new and ECE532_Project/BasestationFPGA/OV7670/OV7670.srcs/sources_1/new/ov7670_vga.vhd

 ## Additional Contents
-The final report is found in the *doc* folder.
+The final report and presentation are both found in the *doc* folder.
 Videos of the project are found in the *videos* folder.